-- Use the standards set by the Word Trade Organization (WTO) to use agreed upon scientific methods to address sanitary issues.
-In other words, the EU needs to drop its refusal to accept GMO and hormone-treated foods.
-(This will be tough to resolve.)
+- Use the standards set by the World Trade Organization (WTO) to use agreed-upon scientific methods to address sanitary issues.
+In other words, the EU would have to drop its refusal to accept GMO and hormone-treated foods.

-- Work together to implement existing and develop new regulations.
+- Work together to implement existing regulations and to develop new ones.

 - Where rules and certifications remain different, agree to accept approved goods and services from the other trading partner.
-(For example, doctors and pharmacists could use their license to work anywhere in the trading area.)
+For example, doctors and pharmacists could use their licenses to work anywhere in the trading area.

 - Develop procedures to cooperate on developing future regulations.

 Rules Addressing Shared Global Trade Challenges and Opportunities

 These are issues that will set a standard for trade agreements everywhere.
 The HLWG recommends that both sides: